Also see the separate glossary for contact lenses.

 Astigmatism: A misshapen cornea that causes light entering the eye to focus on many points instead of one.

-Auto-refractor: A specialized instrument used to provide a base-line measurement of an individuals vision correction.
+Auto-refractor: A specialized instrument used to provide a doctor or tech with a base-line patient Rx.

-Axis: A numeric value expressed degrees that describes the position of the cylinder portion of a prescription when it is in place in front of the eye.
+Axis: A numeric expression of the position of the spherical portion of a prescription when it is in place in front of the eye.

 Bi-Centric Grind: Another term for slab-off.